shakacode/shakacode-website/_posts/2015-11-21-for-happiness-pursue-creative-expression-not-winnning.md

 (INSERT LAIRD SURFING PICTURE)

-Interestingly, David has a parallel to Laird in that he loves race car driving:
+Interestingly, David has a parallel to Laird's surfing in that he loves race car
+driving:

 > The only competition I’ve come to love is the one against myself, and that’s
 > not really a competition, now is it?
 The progress of betterment.
 Playing your